fixing Navigation & increasing Revenue

 Confusing Navigation

-Too Much Friction
+Too Much Clicking

 Took up to 5 clicks to get into specific categories.
 Customers dropped halfway through.